 We use the findings to simulate and analyze the behavior of materials such as granular flows, powder processing, and the mechanics of soil excavation and transport.
 This allows our clients to quickly and efficiently understand, optimize and scale their processes to increase the service life of systems.

-Our DEM services deliver innovative solutions that have helped companies across a wide range of industries, including mining, agriculture, consumer products, pharmaceutical, process engineering, and food processing.
-We’ve helped our clients to improve processes, equipment performance, and increase product quality.
+Our DEM services deliver innovative solutions across a wide range of industries help our clients improve processes, equipment performance and increase product quality.

 Element Digital Engineering utilize modeling, simulation, data science, and other digital solutions to help our customers solve complex problems.

 Read examples of our work in the following sectors: aerospace, built environment, energy, marine, mining, pharma, renewables, transport, utilities.

 We add value to your operations and we are always eager to support your next challenge.READ OUR CASE STUDIES TODAY

 Computational Fluid Dynamics (CFD)

 We use Computational Fluid Dynamics (CFD) to simulate and analyze complex problems involving fluid-fluid, fluid-solid, and fluid-gas interactions.